cdeerinck/Rings/Rings/Documentation/Feature List.md

 #  Feature list

 Need to print
-- Add ability to print marked up map *** Done via ShareLink in MapView
+- Add ability to print marked up map *** Done via ShareLink in MapView, doesn't actually print
 - Add ability to only print the currently viewed region of the marked up map
 - Add option for overLay to be in any corner, user drags on Map screen to move it